aaalgo/picpoc/README.md

 data of multiple images.
 Containers are the disk I/O unit, and are properly aligned and padded.
 Each container is also CRC-checksumed to ensure data integrity.

+A (pseudo) global random shuffle is implemented by shuffling each file by loading it into memory, followed by transposing the file layout matrix.

 # Usage